 You should test/re-test your home whenever your living patterns change or your home has been modified.
 For example, if you recently finished your basement and members of your family spend a significant amount of time down there, you should have your home tested on that floor.

-It is also recommended that you re-test your home even if the test result is below 4 pCi/L, sometime in the future.
+It is also recommended that you re-test your home sometime in the future, even if the test result is below 4 pCi/L.

 How much can a radon mitigation system cost?

 Some radon reduction systems can reduce radon levels in your home by up to 99 percent.
-Most homes can be mitigated for about $1,200 to $1,500.
+Most homes can be mitigated for about $1,000 to $1,500.
 Your costs may vary depending on the size and design of your home and which radon reduction methods are needed.
-You should get an estimate from two or more qualified radon mitigation contractors.
-Radon mitigation contractors can be found at www.radon.utah.gov.
+You should get an estimate from two or more certified.
+A list of certified radon mitigation contractors can be found at www.radon.utah.gov.